Anomalous thermal relaxation of Langevin particles in a piecewise-constant potential: Summary

 We studied the occurrence of the Mpemba effect in several simple potentials.
 We show that there is no Mpemba effect for symmetric potentials in symmetric domains related to the first excited state.
 We further show that to find a Mpemba effect, one needs to go beyond a quadratic potential to polynomials of higher degrees or make the diffusion coefficient spatially dependent.

-Next, we solved analytically and numerically the case of a piecewise constant potential with three variable height and variable width sections.
+Next, we solved analytically and numerically the case of a piecewise-constant potential with variable height and variable width sections.
 We analyzed the existence of the strong Mpemba effect as a function of the parameters of the potential and remarked on the topological aspects of the strong effect.
-In particular, we found that in the case of two equal-width outer sections and a variable height of the sections, there seems to be no strong Mpemba effect if the system has metastable states.
-I.e., the middle section can not be a barrier between the two wells.
+In particular, we found that in the case of equal-width outer sections and a variable height of the sections, there seems to be no strong Mpemba effect if the system has metastable states.
+I.e., the middle section cannot be a barrier between the two wells.
 If the outer sections are not of equal width, this condition is relaxed, and we can also have the Mpemba effect with metastable states present.
-In summary, we challenge the intuition that for the Mpemba effect, one needs metastable states.
+In summary, we challenge the intuition that for the strong Mpemba effect, one needs metastable states.
 Instead, we demonstrate by our example that it sometimes becomes more challenging to have a Mpemba effect if the potential contains metastable states.
-The phase diagrams that we obtained show manifestly different relaxation behavior on every line that denotes a change of the ground state.
+The phase diagrams that we obtained show manifestly different relaxation behavior on every line that denotes a change of the deepest well.

+Moreover, in the case of equal-width outer sections we found that the strong Mpemba effect occurs when the ratio of the mismatch between initial and final probabilities in the two outer sections is equal.